rssenar/csvparse/README.md

 >> go install ./cmd/csvparse/
 ```

-you can pass a file or mutliple files as a argument.
+you can pass a single file or mutliple files as a argument.
 Output files will be labeled with the current file name plus _parsed.csv.

 ```
 >> ls